replicatedhq/ship/pkg/helm/README.md

 ```
 the `root()` function within `helm.go` has been commented out, and `canonical paths` (`// import "k8s.io/helm/cmd/helm/installer"` and `// import "k8s.io/helm/cmd/helm"`) have been removed.

-Further, several changes have been made to the test files due to missing files:
+Further, several changes have been made to the test files:
-1. `TestInitCmd_tlsOptions` has been disabled.
+1. `TestInitCmd_tlsOptions` has had the test directory changed from `../../testdata` to `./helmtestdata`.
-2. `TestInitCmd_output` has been disabled.
+2. `TestTemplateCmd` has had the test directory changed from `./../../pkg/chartutil/testdata/subpop/charts/subchart1` to `./subchart1`.
-3. `TestTemplateCmd` has been disabled.
+3. `tlsTestFile` within `installer` has been changed from `../../../testdata` to `../helmtestdata`.
-4. `TestSecretManifest` within `installer` has been disabled.
+4. `TestLoadPlugins` has been disabled due to breaking Circle.

-5. `TestInstall_WithTLS` within `installer` has been disabled.
+To support this, the files from the relevant helm paths have been added within `pkg/helm`.